The Paradox

 Rhyme Scheme

-Through careful use of literary and poetic devices, Paul Laurence Dunbar’s “The Paradox” transcends a simple philosophical statement and becomes a profound exploration of the human condition, inviting readers to embrace the complexities and contradictions inherent in life.
+Through the careful and masterful deployment of these literary and poetic devices, Paul Laurence Dunbar’s “The Paradox” transcends a simple philosophical statement.
+It becomes a profound and enduring exploration of the human condition, inviting readers to embrace the complexities and contradictions inherent in life, ultimately finding peace and understanding in their acceptance.